Hive Kits (10-Frame)

 Most beekeepers in the U.S. and Canada buy 10-frame beehive kits for their honey bees, but 8-frame hives have become more popular in the past few decades.
 10-frame hives give bees two additional frames for honey and brood production.

 In comparison, 8-frame beehives are lighter when full, which make them easier to handle if standard hives are too heavy.
 These hives also fit in smaller spaces, which is convenient for small backyards.
+However, 10-frame bee hives are essential if you have a large colony or ample space to grow yours.

 Knowing the parts of a beehive is vital for understanding your colony.
 A basic hive consists of seven components: A hive stand, bottom board, hive body, queen excluder, honey super, inner cover and a hive cover.